attilagyorffy/vagrant-freebsd/README.md

 # vagrant-freebsd

-This is a base FreeBSD 10.2-RELEASE box in Vagrant using the VMWare Fusion provider
+This is a base FreeBSD 10.2-RELEASE box in Vagrant using the [VMWare Fusion provider](https://www.vagrantup.com/vmware).

 # VM contents